What requirements must coffee comply with to be allowed on the European market?

 Some examples of sustainability codes of conducts from retailers are:

-- Ahold Delhaize (Netherlands/Belgium): Own brand, complies with either Rainforest Alliance/UTZ or Fairtrade standards
+- Ahold Delhaize (Netherlands/Belgium): Their own brand complies with either Rainforest Alliance/UTZ or Fairtrade standards

 - Marks and Spencer (United Kingdom): coffee products are all Fairtrade-certified